Aaghora/Prediction/README.md

-# Sales_Prediction
+# Prediction
-This is regarding Sales prediction and forecasting
+This is regarding prediction and forecasting